ProjectPythia/pythia-foundations/foundations/github/github-pull-request.md

 1. The developer submits a PR via GitHub to the upstream repository

-Note that steps 2 through 5 are identical to steps 1 through 4 for the Git Feature Branch Workflow.
+Note that steps 2 through 5 are identical to steps 1 through 4 for the **Git Feature Branch Workflow**.
 Hence, here we only discuss the first step, and last step.

 ### Forking the upstream repository